The Great Leap Forward (band): History

-The Great Leap Forward recorded two sessions for John Peel's BBC Radio 1 show, in May 1987 and January 1988.

 James Dean Bradfield included the debut Great Leap Forward EP in his top 10 favourites from the 'C86' era.

-In October 2008, Brown revived The Great Leap Forward and released a CD of new material, Finished Unfinished Business, followed in 2012 by a further album This Is Our Decade of Living Cheaply and Getting By.
+In October 2008, Brown revived The Great Leap Forward and released a CD of new material, Finished Unfinished Business, followed in 2012 by a further CD album This Is Our Decade of Living Cheaply and Getting By.

-In Spring 2021, Brown released his latest album Revolt Against an Age of Plenty on A Turntable Friend Records.
+In Spring 2021, Brown released his most recent album Revolt Against an Age of Plenty on both vinyl and CD on A Turntable Friend Records.

-Between 2007 and 2014 Brown also played bass in Sarandon, and guitar in a reformed A Witness, although both these bands have since ceased to perform.
-Since 2008 live performances by The Great Leap Forward had been exceedingly rare, performed either as a two-piece (over backing-tracks with Brown on guitar and Simon Williams (Sarandon) on bass), or Brown playing solo acoustic sets.
+Between 2007 and 2014 Brown also played bass in Sarandon, and guitar in a reformed A Witness (for whom he also was the first drummer in 1987/88) although both these bands have since ceased to perform.

+From 2008 to 2021 live performances by The Great Leap Forward were exceedingly rare, performed either as a two-piece (over backing-tracks with Brown on guitar and Simon Williams (Sarandon) on bass), or Brown playing solo acoustic sets.

-However in 2025, Brown has recruited experienced musicians Richie Dempsey (drums) and Anthony Chapman (bass, electronic organisation), with The Great Leap Forward looking to play live again from February 2026.
+However, in 2025, Brown recruited experienced musicians Richie Dempsey (Stretchheads.
+Desalvo (band), Dawson) on drums and Anthony Chapman (Collapsed Lung (band), Arndales) on bass & electronic organisation, with The Great Leap Forward playing live again from February 2026 onwards.

+The Great Leap Forward recorded two sessions for John Peel's BBC Radio 1 show, in May 1987 and January 1988. - these are now due to be released on vinyl by Precious Recordings of London in October 2026.